Yagisan/The-Bustling-Valley/README.md

 ### Installing Microsoft .NET 5.0 Runtime

 As Stardew Valley 1.5.5 and later is now a 64 bit release, you must install the [Microsoft .NET 5.0 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) to play the game.
 Download the x64 version under "Run desktop apps".
 This is a [Direct link](https://download.visualstudio.microsoft.com/download/pr/1daf85dc-291b-4bb8-812e-a0df5cdb6701/85455a4a851347de26e2901e043b81e1/windowsdesktop-runtime-5.0.12-win-x64.exe) if you can't find it.

-### Installing SMAPI

-Stardew Valley mods depend on a special mod loader known as SMAPI.
-Go to the [SMAPI homepage](https://smapi.io/) and download the latest version so SMAPI to a temporary location.
-The recommended temporary folder is `C:\TEMP\SMAPI`.
-Extract the contents of SMAPI to that folder.
-There will be a batch file name `install on Windows.bat`.
-Run it and follow the prompts to install SMAPI.
-This same file can be used to uninstall SMAPI if needed.

-**SMAPI updates regularly, and you should update it whenever you install or update this modlist.**

 ### Steam Config